Java SDK

 Getting Started

 You can start a new Kalix service using our Getting started guide.
-If you prefer to first explore a fully implemented Kalix service, you can try one of our beginner samples.

 On the other hand, if you would rather spend some time exploring our documentation, here are some main features you will find in this section: